SWENGG4Y2024/SWENGG4Y2024Team02/SRS.md

 - The system should support concurrent bookings and searches without performance degradation.

 ### 4.2 Security Requirements
-- The system shall store user information securely.
+- The system shall store Hosts and Customers information securely.
 - The system should use secure protocols for data transmission.

 ### 4.3 Usability Requirements